ahgamut/ahgamut.github.io/_posts/2020-11-20-netpicking-1.md

 | Memory usage | Memory required to process a single input |
 | Algorithm Complexity | number of `ops` in the computation |

-I designed `Basic`, a simple[^basic] model with bias, as the baseline for the metrics.
-I trained it for `4` epochs, and this is how it performs:
+I designed `Basic`, a simple[^basic] model with bias as the baseline for the metrics.
+I trained it for `4` epochs, with the resulting performance:

 | network | weights | memory usage | training time | number of ops | accuracy |
 |---------|---------|--------------|---------------|---------------|----------|
 | `Basic` | 7850 | 1588 | 52.14s | 4 | 0.912 |

+The next step is design a bunch of "similar" networks and obtain their performance metrics.

 ## Getting a bunch of networks

-I [generated][part2] 1000 sequential neural networks, in PyTorch, to test on the MNIST dataset.
+I quickly got bored writing different-yet-similar neural nets manually.
+[Yak shaving][yaks] to the rescue!
+I ended up [generating][part2] 1000 neural networks following a sequential template.
 The networks are classified along two axes: computation layer, and activation layer.
 The networks are distributed as per the below table:

 |   ↓ Computation / Activation →  | `None` | `ReLU` | `SELU` | `Sigmoid` | `Tanh` |
 | `Linear` | 55 | 23 | 24 | 25 | 23 |